laurarokkjaer/Visual_portfolio_assignment_1/README.md

 - write the command: python image_search.py
 - when processing there will be a message introducing the results, which is the distance score and filepath for the top three similar images

-The target image, as well as the most similar images can be seen in the output folder
+The target image, as well as the most similar images can be seen in the output folder both as csv (with file informations) and as a visualisation where the images are plottet next to each other

 ## Discussion of results
+something about
+- a user defined input (what that could do for the assignment and the reproducability
+- the transision from a notebook to a .py script